 |This colorful booth was offering honey and other homemade products.|

-However, the Afrikaans speaking citizens in Marloth Park and others from a variety of countries (mostly Dutch and British), without a doubt, have a powerful cultural presence in their home country and, in this community, one we’re embracing each and every day.
+However, the Afrikaans speaking citizens in Marloth Park and others from a variety of countries (primarily Dutch and British), without a doubt, have a powerful cultural presence in their home country and, in this community, one we’re embracing each and every day.

 |This vendor was selling his locally made liquors.|